deepprajapati25/devops/README.md

 #### smaller varaiant
 Puppet tools include Puppet Enterprise, Puppet Bolt, Puppet Forge, and PuppetDB for automating and managing IT infrastructure.

+#### What is jenkins
+Jenkins is a Java-based open-source automation platform with plugins designed for continuous integration.
+It is used to continually create and test software projects, making it easier for developers and DevOps engineers to integrate changes to the project and for consumers to get a new build.

 #### Pros and cons of jenkins
 Pros of Jenkins: Open-source, extensible, robust CI/CD, large community.